 The data published by the Minneapolis Fed reveal disparities in employment between AIAN communities and individuals of other identities.
 In March 2022, just 59% of Native Americans aged 16 and older were participating in the labor force (employed or searching for work) compared to 62% of all individuals.
 The employment-to-population ratio, another statistic which measures total employment relative to the total working-age population, shows that AIAN employment lags behind the national rate.
 Approximately 54% of Native Americans were employed according to the March 2022 three-month rolling average, relative to 60% of all individuals.
 The three-month rolling average unemployment rate for Native Americans in March 2022 was 7.8%, greater than the one-month unemployment rate for all other minority groups.
-The three-month rolling average unemployment rate for non-Hispanic white individuals was 3.3%, 4.5 percentage points less than for Native Americans (see figure below).
+The three-month rolling average unemployment rate for all other minority groups.
+The three-month rolling average unemployment rate for all other minority groups.
+The three-month rolling average unemployment rate for all other minority groups.